Web Services Interview Questions

 The Service Description layer is used to describe the public interface to a specific web service.
 Currently, service description is handled via the Web Service Description Language (WSDL).

-The Service Discovery layer is used for centralizing services into a common registry and providing easy publish/find functionality.
+The Service Discovery layer is used for centralizing services into a universal registry and providing easy publish/find functionality.

 Currently, service discovery is handled via Universal Description, Discovery, and Integration (UDDI).